 A recent report by the Uganda Communications Commission also indicated a 38% increase in internet penetration and the National IT survey (2017/2018) revealed that almost 24.8 million Ugandans own mobile phones.

-As part of the E-Government Excellence Awards, NITA-U will hold a month-long campaign culminating into a two-day award ceremony.
-The activities will commence on Wednesday, 3rd April 2019 and run up to Thursday, 4th April 2019.
+As part of the E-Government Excellence Awards, NITA-U will hold a month-long campaign culminating into an award ceremony.